 How to Create Foley Sounds

-A Foley artist works in a Foley stage or specialized Foley studio with a combination of different surfaces to create sound effects.
+A Foley artist works in a Foley stage or specialized Foley studio with a combination of different types of surfaces to create sound effects.
 The Foley artist watches the film on a screen to understand the film’s context and sound effects needs.
 Then, the Foley artist watches the screen to recreate the sound effects in sync.
 The Foley artist can recreate actions or other types of sound effects to enhance films and engage audiences.

-Jack Foley: The Father of Foley Techniques
+Jack Foley: The Father of Foley Sound Techniques

 Jack Foley began his career directing silent films and later recreate sounds when talkies were introduced.
 He honed is craft with radio, where action in dialogue required sound effects to enhance the story.